Detections

 Harden-Runner can monitor outbound runtime detections to help you stay informed about security risks in your GitHub Actions workflows.
 You can review all past runtime detections on the Detections page under the Harden-Runner menu.

-The Detections page covers five critical areas:
+The Detections page covers nine critical areas:

 1. Secrets in Build Logs